 \section{Numerical Experiments}

 In this section, we present a numerical comparison of four algorithms to evaluate the Josephus function.
 The computational experiments were carried out on an iMac 3.6 GHz 10-Core Intel Core i9 with 32GB of RAM.
-The algorithms were implemented in the Julia programming language v1.8 and the code of Extremal algorithm is provided below for reference.
+The algorithms were implemented in the Julia programming language v1.8.